Nodeclipse/EditBox/README.md

 In eclipse with PDE (e.g. Enide Studio) open `plugin.xml` , click `Launch an Eclipse application`.

+Preferences are saved to file `<workspace>\.metadata\.plugins\org.eclipse.core.runtime\.settings\pm.eclipse.editbox.prefs`
+see `pm.eclipse.editbox\docs` for an example.

+### Terms

+Provider is Category.
+Catalog is list of Themes.
+Theme is set of colors.

 ### Build

 `mvn package` to make update site and zip archive.